 The EdD program is a 3-year model, with 6 credits required Fall, Spring, and Summer.

-For the first 2 summers, a full-time 2-week research design workshop is required of all students.
+For the first summer, a full-time 2-week research design workshop is required of all students.

 The objectives of the EdD program include providing:

 - Meaningful learning opportunities for employed professionals to earn a terminal degree in an integrated curriculum with immediate applicability to their professional settings